UGM Faculty of Law and MUI DIY Advance Public Legal Education on Religious Court Dispute Resolution

 This initiative serves as a tangible action supporting the Sustainable Development Goals (SDGs) and represents a form of dedicated community service.
 The activity contributes directly to SDG 4 (Quality Education) by improving legal literacy regarding dispute resolution.
 Additionally, it supports SDG 16 (Peace, Justice, and Strong Institutions) by disseminating legal understanding to foster a peaceful, just, and resilient society.
 Finally, the program aligns with SDG 17, which emphasizes collaborative synergy between institutions to achieve sustainable development objectives.

-Writer: Faizal Cahya Adhyaksa (PKBH FH UGM)
+Author: Faizal Cahya Adhyaksa (PKBH FH UGM)

 TAGS :